Ajiolab1/30DaysDuckDB_Fifa_Challenge/README.md

 Install DuckDB: Get DuckDB up and running on your local machine.
 Follow the installation instructions for your specific operating system here: DuckDB Installation Guide: https://duckdb.org/docs/installation.

 Set up Power BI: Install Power BI on your computer and configure it.
-You can download Power BI from the official website here.
+You can download Power BI from the official website here: https://powerbi.microsoft.com/en-us/downloads/

 _**Day 2-6**_
+See the link to the SQL queries: https://github.com/Ajiolab1/30DaysDuckDB_Fifa_Challenge/blob/main/Day%202-6.sql
 1. Database Creation - Create a DuckDB database named "challenge."
 2. Data Loading - Load the provided CSV files into the DuckDB database.
 Ensure they are clean and ready for analysis.
 3. Database Access- Access the DuckDB database on Motherduck, our collaborative platform.